walestatistical-nwu/CPB_Project/README.md

     a.
 Recency, Frequency, and Monetary (RFM) analytical framework,
     b.
 K-Mean Nearest Neighbour classification modeling,
     c.
 Hierarchical classification modeling, and
   	d.
-Performance of a statistical significance test to ascertain whether customers (male and female) exhibit similar purchasing         behaviours.
+Performance of a statistical significance test to ascertain whether all (male and female) customers exhibit similar
+        purchasing behaviours.
 3. Level 2 – Exploratory Data Analysis (EDA) of the identified Customer segments

 #### Result